-10 Best Live Streaming Apps You Should Know in 2021
+Top Picks: 10 Live Streaming Apps You Need to Know for 2023

-A live streaming platform can be a mobile, desktop, or web tool that allows you to host, upload and broadcast video content.
-This is greatly useful in generating leads, growing the number of your followers, advertising products, building brand awareness or simply sharing random information about yourself to your audience.
+A live streaming platform can be a mobile, desktop, or web tool that allows you to host, upload, and broadcast video content.
+This is greatly useful in generating leads, growing the number of your followers, advertising products, building brand awareness, or simply sharing random information about yourself with your audience.

-With the abundance of live streaming apps, it can be overwhelming to choose the right platform for your content needs.
+With the abundance of live-streaming apps, choosing the right liver streaming app for your content needs can be overwhelming.

-Here we rounded up ten of the best live streaming platforms in 2021 that you could use to strengthen your online presence.
-This list does not rank the platforms in a specific order but presents their key features, as well as the pros and cons of using them, to help you make a more informed decision.
+Here we rounded up ten of the best live streaming apps in 2023 that you could use to strengthen your online presence.
+This list does not rank the platforms in a specific order but presents their key features and the pros and cons of using them to help you make a more informed decision.

-If you are ready to learn which live streaming platform would best suit your needs and personality, read on!
+If you are ready to learn which live streaming apps would best suit your needs and personality, read on!

 1. Facebook Live

-Facebook, as we all know, is one of the largest social media platforms out there.
-With its huge user base of over 2.8 billion monthly active users, Facebook is undoubtedly one of the best live streaming platforms that will help you gain significant exposure.
-The app also makes information sharing with thousands (if not millions of people) easy.
-It also has a simple and easy-to-use UI, where users can start broadcasting straight from their mobile or desktop devices.
+Undoubtedly, Facebook stands out as one of the largest social media platforms available.
+With an impressive user base of over 2.8 billion monthly active users, it is no wonder that Facebook has emerged as one of the best live-streaming platforms to gain significant exposure.
+In addition, the app makes sharing information with thousands, if not millions of people, incredibly easy.
+Moreover, Facebook boasts a user-friendly interface, allowing users to quickly start broadcasting from either their mobile or desktop devices.

-- It offers plenty of monetization features and options.
+- Offers plenty of monetization features and options.

 - It has built-in platform adverts to promote your content

-- It is heavily integrated with most live streaming software and devices available in the market.
+- It is heavily integrated with most live-streaming software and devices available.

-- It offers great virality potential, which maximizes your content.
+- Offers great virality potential, which maximizes your content.

-- It is easy to use and has a simple UI, especially for mobile devices.
+- Also, It’s Easy to use and has a simple UI, especially for mobile devices.

 - The live stream is always saved as a VOD and is available for replay at a later time.

-- The full features and benefits of live streaming are only made available to certain pages, such as business and gaming pages.
-Users are required to create such pages to avail these benefits.
+- The full features and benefits of live streaming are only available to certain pages, such as business and gaming.
+Basically, users are required to create such pages to avail themselves of these benefits.

 - There are strict guidelines, copyright limitations, and censorship, which may vary from region to region.
-To gain monetization status, users need to comply with Facebook’s monetization terms and conditions.
+Users need to comply with Facebook’s monetization terms and conditions to gain monetization status.

-- There are two types of live streaming channels, which differ between a personal profile and a page profile.
+- There are two types of live streaming channels, which differ between personal and page profiles.

 - Using the app can be confusing to those who are not familiar with live streaming.

 From its early days as Justin.tv back in 2007 to its rebranding and re-launch in 2011, Twitch is a consumer-grade platform that is highly popular among the e-sport and video game community.
 Twitch has also expanded its category to cover live streaming from different genres, such as music and technology.
-It is also highly integrated into most broadcasting software, which makes managing your live stream a breeze by simply using broadcasting software like Streamlabs OBS.
+It is also highly integrated into most broadcasting software, making managing your live stream a breeze by simply using streaming software like Streamlabs OBS.

-- It features a niche user dashboard where the streamer can promote his profile and other social media channels.
+- F features a niche user dashboard where the streamer can promote his profile and other social media channels.

 - It is relatively easy for beginners to start live streaming.

-- It is compatible and integrated with most broadcasting software.
+- Compatible and integrated with most broadcasting software.

-- It has a huge online community, with 140 million active users per month.
+- It has a vast online community, with 140 million active users per month.

 - There are three tiers of monetization: direct donation, bits tipping, and subscription.

-- It is mostly meant for personal, and not professional, use.
+- It is mainly meant for personal, and not professional, use.

 - It has “gamer-y” aesthetics and is not really suitable for professionals.

-- Starting your own fan base can be a challenge, since there are too many competitors.
+- Equally, Starting your fan base can also be challenging since there are too many competitors.

 - It requires encoding tools.